zainab-ali/reasoning-with-async-rust/docs/markdown.md

  - Start the slideshow graph. 🦀
    - Use `async`, `await` and `join`.
    - Compose units of work.
- - Start an arbitrary graph.
+ - Start an arbitrary graph. 🛠
-   - Model the graph as data. 🛠

 ---